vigneshramk/CartPole-TestEnv/README.md

 This a a CartPole test environment
 Usage:

-first cd into gym-cp and do pip install -e . to install this environment
+first cd into this folder and do pip install -e . to install this environment

 in your Python code, do